mshuber1981/work-life/CSW/AnswerCountReports.md

 1. [getAnswerCounts](https://github.com/mshuber1981/work-life/blob/main/CSW/BigQuery.js#L13) - Get the primary and secondary answer counts from NP and Prod for each Question code, and a list of all the related QGIs.

-2. [getQgiAnswerCounts](https://github.com/mshuber1981/work-life/blob/main/CSW/BigQuery.js#L108) - Get answer counts and other useful metadata from NP and Prod for each QGI.
+2. [getQgiAnswerCounts](https://github.com/mshuber1981/work-life/blob/main/CSW/BigQuery.js#L108) - Get the answer counts and other useful metadata from NP and Prod for each QGI.

 ## Example usage